narenderpanwar/certified-kubernetes-administrator-course-notes/docs/04-Logging-and-Monitoring/02-Monitor-Cluster-Components.md

 - **`Metrics server`** is a component in Kubernetes that collects resource metrics from Kubelets in a cluster.
 It is primarily used to provide resource utilization data such as CPU and memory usage for nodes and pods in a Kubernetes cluster.
 This data is crucial for monitoring and autoscaling purposes.
 - Why Metrics Server is used:

-1. ​**Resource Monitoring**​: Metrics Server collects resource usage metrics from every node in the cluster, providing insights into how resources such as CPU and memory are being utilized by pods and nodes.
+1. **Resource Monitoring**: Metrics Server collects resource usage metrics from every node in the cluster, providing insights into how resources such as CPU and memory are being utilized by pods and nodes.
-2. ​**Autoscaling**​: Kubernetes Horizontal Pod Autoscaler (HPA) relies on Metrics Server to automatically scale the number of pods in a deployment or replica set based on resource utilization metrics.
+2. **Autoscaling**: Kubernetes Horizontal Pod Autoscaler (HPA) relies on Metrics Server to automatically scale the number of pods in a deployment or replica set based on resource utilization metrics.
 For example, if CPU usage exceeds a certain threshold, HPA can dynamically increase the number of pod replicas to handle the load.

 ![hpms](../../images/hpms.PNG)